-Do you know how to pray for your children?
+Do you know how to pray for your kids?
 No, I mean REALLY pray for your kids.
 I am talking about prayers that have some teeth in them.
 The kind of prayers that move heaven and earth.

 You will be amazed at how things change in your child’s heart when you start praying specifically about certain issues.
 It doesn’t happen fast, but over time you will see God’s hand move in ways you didn’t think possible.